Self-focusing of high-intensity beams with grid structures: Effect of inter-beamlet interaction in a grid structure

 \section{Effect of inter-beamlet interaction in a grid structure}

-The inter-beamlet interaction plays a critical role in determining the stability of a high-intensity beam over a long propagation distance inside a nonlinear medium.
-Each beamlet induces a local refractive index change due to the optical Kerr effect and thus alters the propagation of all adjacent beamlets.
-To maximize the amount of energy that can be stably transmitted, we must find the optimal lattice spacing $D_{\rm optimal}(N, r_0)$ that allows the $N \times N$ grid beam to propagate through a certain distance without collapsing.
-So we write the maximum power $P_{\rm max}\left(N,D,r_0,\frac{z_{\rm max}}{z_{\rm R}}\right)$ that can be stably transmitted without collapsing over a distance $z_{\rm max}$ of a $N \times N$ grid as
+Inter-beamlet interaction plays a central role in determining whether a high-intensity grid beam can propagate stably over long distances in a Kerr medium.
+Each beamlet produces a local Kerr-induced refractive-index perturbation, which modifies the propagation of its neighboring beamlets and enables lateral energy exchange across the array.

-where $D$ is the grid lattice spacing and $P_{\rm single}\left(z_{\rm max}\right)$ is the threshold power required for a single isolated Gaussian beam to undergo self-focusing at $z_{\rm max}$.
-This power enhancement factor $\beta$ essentially describes the strength of inter-beamlet interaction.
-When $D\to 0$, the $N^2$ beamlets will be indistinguishable and propagate like a single Gaussian beam so that $\beta\to\frac{1}{N^2}$.
-When $D\to \infty$, the $N^2$ beamlets will propagate independently so that $\beta \to 1$.
-Our results show that $\beta$ increases with $N$ (for $N>2$) and decreases with $r_0$.
+To maximize the power that can be transmitted without collapse over a prescribed distance, we should seek an optimal lattice spacing $D_{\rm optimal}(N, r_0)$ for a $N \times N$ grid beam such that the beam can propagate through a certain distance without collapsing.
+We define the maximum power that can be stably transmitted (i.e., without collapse) over a distance $z_{\rm max}$ as

-For most real world applications, the required propagation distance is usually known.
-So we track the self-focusing behavior over a long but finite distance, which we assume to be $z_{\rm max} = 4z_{\rm R}$ for a $4\times4$ grid beam in our analysis described below.
+where $D$ is the grid lattice spacing and $P_{\rm single}\left(z_{\rm max}\right)$ is the threshold power required for a single \textit{isolated} Gaussian beam to self-focus at $z_{\rm max}$.
+The dimensionless factor $\beta$ quantifies the net effect of inter-beamlet interaction on the collapse threshold.
+In the strongly overlapping limit $D\to 0$, the $N^2$ beamlets become indistinguishable and the grid propagates effectively as a single beam, implying $\beta\to\frac{1}{N^2}$.
+In the opposite limit $D\to \infty$, the beamlets propagate independently and $\,\beta \to 1$.
+In our simulations, $\beta$ increases with the grid size $N$ (for $N>2$) and decreases with the beamlet radius $r_0$.